Code-Institute-Submissions/animal-crossing-recipe/README.md

     Admin can find the delete button on the recipe at either DIY recipe page or profile page to remove the recipe and a popout message will appear as a warning to confirm remove.

+  - I would like to add a type to the database.

+    Admin can add more type selection by clicking on Manage Type at navbar that's only accessable for admin only.

 - ## Database